interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 ### Problem Statement:

-We need to determine if monetization is allowed in the initiatorContent (the content script running inside the `<iframe>` that initiates the monetization check).
+We need to determine if monetization is allowed in the initiatorContentScript (the content script running inside the `<iframe>` that initiates the monetization check).

-To do this, we must identify the `<iframe>` element in the parentFrameContent (content script running in the parent frame) that corresponds to the initiatorContent.
+To do this, we must identify the `<iframe>` element in the parentContentScript (content script running in the parent frame) that corresponds to the initiatorContentScript.
 Then, we must verify if the monetization is allowed based on the `<iframe>` element's attributes, such as its allow attribute, which should include 'monetization' in its feature set policy for monetization to be allowed.